kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 - Address reviews and bug reports from Beta users
 - Re-evaluate the ideas of improving debuggability (like [extended `kubectl`](#debuggability), [dedicated condition](#condition-to-indicated-job-is-skipped), or [events](#event-indicating-the-job-is-skipped))
-- Re-evaluate the support for mutability of the field
+- Re-evaluate the need to skip reconciliation in the event handlers to optimize performance
 - Assess the fragmentation of the ecosystem.
 Look for other implementations of a job controller and asses their conformance with k8s.
 - Lock the feature gate